 The Conductor's Orchestra presents one concert per year featuring students in the Orchestral Conducting major.

 The Mannes Chorus performs choral literature from the 15th century to the present in its annual concert.

 Featuring the students of Michael Newman and Fred Hand, these concerts include works by Renaissance masters, new music, and everything in between.

 Founded in 2012 by Mannes faculty composer Lowell Liebermann, MACE (The Mannes American Composers Ensemble) is a large ensemble which focuses on the music of living American composers.
-MACE not only presents works by iconic American masters such as John Adams and Elliott Carter, but also cutting-edge works by up and coming composers.
-The ensemble aims to embrace as broad a view possible of the incredibly diverse and vital landscape of contemporary American Music.
+MACE presents not only works by established American masters such as John Adams and Elliott Carter but also cutting-edge works by up-and-coming composers.
+The ensemble aims to embrace as broad a view possible of the incredibly diverse and vital landscape of contemporary American music.

 Daniel and Todd Phillips, violin